List of Bleach characters: Algora Lallau

-Others
+Hubert Alexander Kleich

+Huburt Alexander Kleich (ヒューベルト・アレクサンダー・クライヒ, Hyūberuto Arekusandā Kuraihi) is an original generation Schutzstaffel member of the Wandenreich 1,000 years ago who was the vice-captain of the Sternritter.
+He was among those slain by Yamamoto's Zanka no Tachi.
+Many years later, Hubert's corpse was among those summoned by Yamamoto's Zanka no Tachi, Minami: Kaka Jūman'okushi Daisōjin during his fight with Royd Lloyd.

+Hubert Alexander Kleich is voiced by Hiroshi Kamiya in the original Japanese version and by Kieran Regan in the Funimation dub.

+Johann Seydlitz

+Johann Seydlitz (ヨハン・ザイドリッツ, Yohan Zaidorittsu) is an original generation Schutzstaffel member of the Wandenreich 1,000 years ago with an indeterminate rank and wearing an eyepatch.
+He was among those slain by Yamamoto's Zanka no Tachi.
+Many years later, Johann's corpse was among those summoned by Yamamoto's Zanka no Tachi, Minami: Kaka Jūman'okushi Daisōjin during his fight with Royd Lloyd.

+Johann Seydlitz is voiced by Hiroshi Naka in the original Japanese version and by Jamie Simone in the English dub.

+Nikita Deslock

+Nikita Deslock (ニキータ・デスロック, Nikīta Desurokku) is an original generation Schutzstaffel member of the Wandenreich 1,000 years ago.
+She was among those slain by during the Wandenreich's earlier invasion of the Soul Society.

+Other Wandenreich members

 E: Bambietta Basterbine

 Bambietta Basterbine (バンビエッタ・バスターバイン, Banbietta Bastābain) is a sadistic Sternritter who has the epithet "E" for "The Explode (Ji Ekusupurōdo), able to create bombs out of anything she mixes her spirit energy into.
 Bambietta fights with the 7th Division captain, Sajin Komamura, and steals his bankai.
 Like most of the Wandenreich, she is opposed to Uryu being named Yhwach's successor.
 During the Wandenreich's second invasion, she fought both Shinji Hirako and Komamura, the former of whom she manages to incapacitate despite his shikai state.
 However, Komamura manages to retrieve his bankai from Bambietta, at which point she activates her Vollständig, which amplifies her power and causes her to grow wings and a pentacle-shaped halo.
 The two fight, with Komamura using his Human Transformation technique and bankai to overwhelm and defeat Bambietta.
 Though she barely survived Komamura's attack, Bambietta is killed off by her fellow female Quincies to be used as Giselle's zombie bodyguard.
 In this new state, she is later summoned by Giselle to fight Ikkaku and Yumichika and defeated by Charlotte Chuhlhourne before later being reduced to a lifeless corpse when Giselle is mortally wounded and forced to treat her injuries by draining Bambietta's blood.

-Bambietta is voiced by Ayana Taketatsu in the Japanese anime and in the Japanese game Bleach: Brave Souls, and by Anne Yatco in the English dub.
+Bambietta is voiced by Ayana Taketatsu in the original Japanese anime and in the Japanese game Bleach: Brave Souls, and by Anne Yatco in the English dub.